hexaxsoftwares/houx.js/README.md

 `<button on:click|once|stop|trusted='increment' />`

-For passing modifiers to handlers in when using a hyperscript powered UI, you needs the with `withModifiers` macro .
+For passing modifiers to handlers when using a hyperscript powered UI, you needs the `withModifiers` macro .
 ```javascript
 const { H, withModifiers }=
 let app={